 Fixed mindset statement: I can’t win this race.
 I have not practiced much.

 Growth mindset statement: Winning or losing is not in my hand.
 I will give my best effort to win.
 Even if I don’t, it will be an experience.

 Fixed mindset statement: I can not drive.
 I fear of accident.

 Growth mindset statement: With the help of a driving teacher I can learn to drive.

 Fixed Mindset: I am good at XYZ.
 I don’t need to learn more for it.

 Growth Mindset: There is always something to learn something new about XYZ thing.

-This fixed and growth mindset example on I know everything mentality is demonstrating the same.
+This fixed and growth mindset example on the I know everything mentality demonstrates the same.

-example 6. when a person needs to take risk.
+example 6. when a person needs to take the risk.

 Fixed Mindset: I can’t do this.
 It is too risky for me.